Our Methodology for the 2026 Landlord vs. Tenant State Rankings

 10%Some states offer rental/eviction aid programs, or mandate tenant rights’ handbooks to keep renters informed and aware.State law, government programs, nonprofit organizations

-Finally, we created the formula for reaching our final score on the Landlord and Tenant Friendliness Index
+Finally, we created the formula for generating each factor’s final score on the Landlord – Tenant Friendliness Index

 With how we weighted each category, our final L.T.F.I. formula is as follows: (Eviction Avg × 0.35) + (Legal Avg × 0.35) + (Financial Avg × 0.2) + (Practical Avg × 0.1).
 Let’s plug in a state with wide-ranging scores, like Michigan’s, to see it in action.